mvcisback/SSLVC/report/report.md

 \caption{Calibration}
 \end{figure}

-After collecting a training database, we proceed making classifier which is discussed in more details in section III and IV.
+After collecting a training database, the classifier discussed in section III and IV is created.
-The procedure for reconstructing a 3D audio is as follows,

 ## 3D Audio Reconstruction ##

+The procedure for reconstructing a 3D audio is as follows:

 1. Detect faces in the video stream for each frame and classify them to one in the database.